factset/open-source-governance/README.md

 ## Common Issues

-While working on Open Source projects under the FactSet organization, you may encounter the following common issues.
+While working on Open Source projects under the FactSet organization you may encounter the following common issues.

 ### Disabling Two Factor Authentication

+In the event that you disable, and then re-enable, 2FA, please reach out to a member of the organization to be re-invited.

 [According to GitHub](https://help.github.com/articles/disabling-two-factor-authentication-for-your-personal-account/):

 > Warning: If you're a member, billing manager, or outside collaborator to a public repository of an organization that requires two-factor authentication and you disable 2FA, you'll be automatically removed from the organization, and you'll lose your access to their repositories.
 To regain access to the organization, re-enable two-factor authentication and contact an organization owner.

-In the event that you disable, and then re-enable, 2FA, please reach out to a member of the organization to be re-invited.